 Do Squatters Have to Pay Property Taxes in Ohio?

-Some states require that squatters pay property taxes in order to be considered for adverse possession.
+Some states require that squatters pay property taxes to be considered for adverse possession.
 Ohio is not one of these states.
 Squatters can make an adverse possession claim without ever paying property taxes on the property.

 How to Get Rid of Squatters in Ohio